-Dr. Alvarez holds a Bachelor of Arts from the College of Behavior and Social Sciences at the University of Maryland, College Park, a Master of Science in Educational Leadership from Nova Southeastern University, and a Doctorate in Education in Educational Policy, Planning & Leadership K-12 from the College of William and Mary.
+In 2022, she was named a Specialized Director to the Executive Board of MSA.
+She has advocated for equity in educational choice programs on the MSA Executive Board since 2016 as the Region III Director for three consecutive terms.
+Dr. Alvarez holds a Bachelor of Arts from the College of Behavior and Social Sciences at the University of Maryland, College Park, a Master of Science in Educational Leadership from Nova Southeastern University, and a Doctor of Education in Educational Policy, Planning & Leadership K-12 from the College of William and Mary.

 Raise the level of performance consistent throughout school districts nationwide and creates a platform from which all magnet schools can flourish.
 Magnet Schools of America’s national certification process is designed to recognize the hard work of the best magnet schools in the nation and to help them as they grow.